encse/qsomap/README.md

 # QSO Map Viewer

 ## Overview
-The **QSO Map Viewer** is a web-based tool that displays QSOs (contacts) from the QRZ Logbook on an interactive fullscreen map.
-The data updates automatically every day using a scheduled GitHub Actions workflow.
+The **QSO Map Viewer** is a web component that displays QSOs (contacts) from an Adif Logbook file on an interactive fullscreen map.

 ## Usage
 The index.html demonstrates the idea.
 The js file in the dist folder exports a custom html element which can be parameterized when included in a webpage.